Aaron-Junker/aaron-junker.github.io/_posts/2021-10-16-Tips for organasing files.md

 ---
 layout: post
 title: Tips for organizing your files on your Windows PC
-description: I will show here 3 tips how you kann keep your files organized.
+description: I will show here 3 tips how you can keep your files organized on your Windows PC.
 category: general
 ---